-Behavioural Competencies / Driving Behaviour / Driving Skills The necessary capabilities of an automated vehicle to act, react and operate safely and reliably in typical traffic situations, in the respective functional scope, on the defined test track.
+Behavioural Competen- The necessary capabilities of an automated cies / vehicle to act, react and operate safely and reliably in typ- Driving Behaviour / Driving Skills ical traffic situations, in the respective functional scope, on the defined test track.
+Cybersecurity Cybersecurity contains a holistic approach for the protection of systems, networks, and applications against digital attacks of any kind.
+The necessary guidelines are defined in the UN Cybersecurity Regulation R155.
 Deployment The process starting with the selection of a potential route for an automated vehicle and ending with the deployment of the vehicle.
-This includes analysing the route and focusing on challenging conditions such as slope, obstacles, mapping, operator training and final inspection.
-Event Data Recorder (EDR) Designates a function or device in a vehicle which records dynamic time series data of the vehicle in order to be able to evaluate this data for the period of time immediately before, during, and after a malfunction, accident, etc. Advanced Driver Assistance System (ADAS) Driving assistance systems are systems that support the driver in driving the vehicle or can take over driving tasks partially or sometimes even completely automated, but can be overridden at any time.
+This includes analysing the route and focusing on challenging conditions such as alone, shotosless manning. lenging conditions such as slope, obstacles, mapping, operator training and final inspection.
+Event Data Recorder (EDR) Designates a function or device in a vehicle which records dynamic time series data of the vehicle in order to be able to evaluate this data for the period of time immediately before, during, and after a malfunction, accident, etc. A distinction can be made between EDR for conventional vehicles (EDR-CV) and EDR for automated vehicles (EDR-AV).
+Advanced Driver Assis- Driver assistance systems are systems that support the tance System (ADAS) driver in driving the vehicle or can take over driving tasks, partially or sometimes even completely automated, but can be overridden at any time.
 Obstacle A person/object/usage blocking the intended driving track of the test vehicle short-term or long-term.
 Motor Vehicle A vehicle intended for road use or used on roads that is powered by technologically released energy and is not tied to tracks, even if its driving power is taken from overhead lines.
 Manual Control In this Code of Practice, manual control of an automated vehicle is understood to mean personal and direct control by a person - during manual control the automated systems are deactivated and do not intervene in the control of the vehicle.
-Route Analysis and Risk Assessment One-time risk analysis and evaluation of the track.
-This analysis serves to evaluate and document the existing conditions: - Infrastructure - Necessary preparations on the track and/or vehicle - Identified critical points and necessary measures Test Vehicle Automated vehicle used for test drives, which has a clearly defined range of functions.
+Route Analysis and Risk Assessment One-time analysis of the test track and risk assessment taking into account the characteristics of the test vehicle before the start of the test operation.
+This analysis serves to evaluate and document the existing conditions: - Infrastructure Necessary preparations on the track and/or vehicle Identified critical points and necessary measures Test Vehicle Automated vehicle used for test drives, which has a clearly defined range of functions.
 Vehicle Competences The necessary technical equipment of an automated vehicle to act, react and operate safely and reliably in typical traffic situations, in the respective functional scope, on the defined test track.